Alejogb1/job-board/blog-data/how-do-i-train-a-machine-learning-model-on-a-custom-dataset.md

     "I'm not satisfied at all.",
     "The service was excellent.",
     "Terrible experience.",
-    "It is okay, I suppose."
+    "It is , I suppose."
 ] * 20
 labels = [1, 0, 1, 0, 0.5] * 20  # 1 for positive, 0 for negative, 0.5 for neutral